GNN4ITkTeam/CommonFramework/examples/CTD_2023/README.md

 g4i-infer MY_ACORN_DIR/examples/CTD_2023/data_reader.yaml
 ```

+---
+**NOTE**

-Note : This stage can take a lot of time and ressources.
-If you want you can directly download the results of the inference from the three container on the grid:
+This stage can take a lot of time and ressources.
+If you want you can directly get the results of the inference from the three container on the grid:

 ```bash
 user.avallier:ATLAS-P2-ITK-23-00-03_Rel.21.9_feature_store_ttbar_uncorr_v1_trainset